 - List three key changing holiday dynamics.

-- Explain the dynamics of shopper early engagement.
+- Explain the dynamics of shopper engagement.

 - Describe the shift from Cyber Monday to Black Friday.

 In this time of uncertainty, retailers are wondering how they can pivot to maximize the holiday season.
 The first step: begin your pre-holiday planning with a look back at the previous year.
 A retrospective helps:

 - Identify new or continuous patterns of behavior.